 My Display at the VCFE CH 18 in Zurich

 After showing a working PDP8/E system, the new display was planned to be quite different.
 Back in the late 70ies/early 80ies a lot of people were building their own microcomputers, assembled kits and wrote assembler programs to enter the new area of personal computing.
 My own start was to resurrect a PDP8-S and build kits, a Heathkit H9 video terminal and a H10 paper tape reader-punch.
-INTERSIL offered the Sampler kit 6960 based on the IM6100 "PDP8 on a chip" family which was then built and tested.
+INTERSIL offered the SAMPLER 6960 as a kit (kit picture here) based on the IM6100 "PDP8 on a chip" family.
+The kit was then built and tested - that was all.
 While the PDP8-S now resides in a museum, the other components were still carefully stored.
-So this would be my new display!
+So this would be the basis of my new display!

 The INTERSIL 6960 Sampler and the Process Control Hardware